cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 Note we are installing `html-webpack-plugin@4` and `webpack@4`.
 Those are the versions that correspond to the current version of Next.js.

-Next configure the dev-server using the Next.js adapter shipped with `@cypress/react`:
+Next configure the dev-server using the Next.js adapter shipped with `@cypress/react` by adding the following code to `cypress/plugins/index.js`, creating the relevant directories:

 ```js
 const injectDevServer = require('@cypress/react/plugins/next')